ashishcsingh/puzzles/README.md

 Organization:
-Most of the common problems with What/How comments towards a clean solution.
+Most of the common problems/puzzles with What/How comments towards a clean solution.

-arrays/linkedlist/tree/string
-Problems have been placed in the above files based upon the datastructure used.
+Categorized by choice of Data-structures and algorithms: arrays/linkedlist/tree/string/hashmap/graph/thread/logic/dynamic/bits.

-The code has been written with a test case first in Test_Module() and then the actual code in corresponding .h/.cpp All test methods are wrapped in their correspoding file_test.cpp and invoked from main.cpp
+The code has been written with a unit test case first in Test_Module() and then the actual code in corresponding .h/.cpp All test methods are wrapped in their corresponding file_test.cpp and invoked from main.cpp